7 Steps to Becoming a Healthier Vegan

 An occasional week-long or month-long cleanse focusing on whole foods, raw foods, and juicing is a great way to get yourself back on track when you’ve fallen off the wagon.
 Roettinger recommends cleansing to break a nasty junk food addiction: “Take some distance from [junk food], even if its just a week or two weeks.
 Have green juice and fresh food.
 You will feel better and the junk will slowly start to lose its appeal.”

 Bianca Phillips blogs at Vegan Crunk and is the associate editor of the Memphis Flyer, an alt-weekly newspaper in Memphis, TN.
-Look for her vegan Southern comfort-food cookbook, Cookin’ Crunk: Eatin’ Vegan in the Dirty South, in early summer.
+She is also the author of Southern comfort-food cookbook, Cookin’ Crunk: Eatin’ Vegan in the Dirty South.

 Read More »